 After spending 25+ years as an editor/writer for a Berkeley-based public policy consulting firm, I'm now self-employed (and loving it!), focusing on issues related to postsecondary education and the U.S. workforce, or what’s left of it.;) No “job” has been as joyful, and challenging, though, as raising my three sons (now fully launched), sometimes solo.

-Among other pleasures, I enjoy film, reading/writing fiction, exploring the Bay Area’s peaks and valleys, political satire, CAL Performances, Berkeley Rep. I love New York always—not just in June—jazz, Broadway shows, a Gershwin tune.
+Among other pleasures, I enjoy film, reading/writing fiction (yay, poet-a-tree!), exploring the Bay Area’s peaks and valleys, political satire, CAL Performances, Berkeley Rep. I love New York always—not just in June—jazz, Broadway shows, a Gershwin tune.
 I’m drawn to the north coast when the rain is hard, the ocean, wild, crossing the International Date Line (not to be confused with international dating), discovering distant lands, cultures, treasures.

 Strike a familiar chord?
-If so, I'd very much like to hear from you. . . .
+If so, I'd love to hear from you. . . .

 International travel is a priority for me, especially to far-flung, exotic spots, sometimes whose names I can't pronounce.
-In the past few years, I've traveled to Peru/Machu Picchu, Costa Rica, Thailand, China, and northern India.
-I just returned from a trip to Prague and Budapest, stopping at the quaint villages, medieval castles, Roman ruins along the way.
-Next, Vietnam.
+In recent years, I've traveled to Peru/Machu Picchu, Costa Rica, Thailand, China, Dubai, and twice to India.
+Last year I took a trip to Prague and Budapest, stopping at the quaint villages, medieval castles, Roman ruins along the way.
+This year, Vietnam.
 My travel wish list is long: from Australia to Zimbabwe.
 Want to join me?

 "The six things I would rather not do without" (not necessarily in priority order):